falent/Alexa_universal_skill_template/README.md

 **Congratulations you can start testing your skill**

-Please keep in mind all 3 terminal tabs need to be opened!
+Please keep in mind all 3 terminal's tabs need to be opened all the time!

-TO BE CONTINUED

 # quickly deploy to heroku